severity1/terraform-cloud-mcp/README.md

 - MCP (includes FastMCP and development tools)
 - `uv` package manager (recommended) or `pip`
 - Terraform Cloud API token

+#### Creating a Terraform Cloud API Token

+To use this MCP server, you need a Terraform Cloud (or Terraform Enterprise) API token:

+1. Sign in to [HCP Terraform](https://app.terraform.io) (or your Terraform Enterprise instance)
+2. Click your avatar in the top-right corner and select **User Settings**
+3. Navigate to **Tokens** in the left sidebar
+4. Click **Create an API token**
+5. Provide a description (e.g., "MCP Server")
+6. Set an expiration date (recommended for security)
+7. Click **Generate token**
+8. **Copy the token immediately** - it will only be shown once

+Use this token as your `TFC_TOKEN` environment variable in the configuration steps below.

 ### Environment Variables